praetoriandigital/cub-docs/sso-external.md

 OneSource will be an essential part of this integration.

 ## Available SSO options
-There can be two separate cases for SSO:
+There are two main cases for which a user would want to use SSO:
-1) When the user wants to **register/log in to another system using his PD account**
+1) For when the user wants to **register/log in to another system using his PD account**
-2) When the user wants to **register/log in to PD sites using an account from another system**
+2) For when the user wants to **register/log in to PD sites using an account from another system**

 For  case 1 (**logging in to another system using PD account**), we have implemented **OAuth 2.0** in OneSource so that other systems can use it to get access to user data and authorize users.
 Currently, it is used only to auth PD staff into internal systems, but it can be adapted for external systems too.